cleitokarloh/stripe/README.md

 Today, is possible:

-Create a subscriotion
+- Create a subscriotion
-Update a subscription plan
+- Update a subscription plan
-Cancel subscriptions.
+- Canncel subscriptions.
-Get acesso to change credit card of user
+- Get acesso to change credit card of user

 In API part:
 - Webhook to control subscriptions.